Norman-Zvenyika/Hotel-California-Reservation-System/README.md

       * Contains the Entity-Relationship Diagram for the Hotel California database

 ### 4. Makefile
-   * Commands
-      * For running the program
+   * Commands for running the program

 ### 5. Manifest.txt
    * Specify the configuration settings for the JAR file that is created when the application is compiled